 The programme is taught entirely in English

-The University of Akureyri seeks applications for its Master's programmes in Polar Law with the West Nordic Studies option for the period 2017-2019.
-Applications will open in February
+Applications for Master's programmes in Polar Law with the West Nordic Studies option are open.

 The next application deadlines for degree-seeking students are in 2017: